Risk and Revenue: How Underwriting and Sales Collaboration Drives Success

 From a legal and policy standpoint, the value of simple, jargon-free, factual materials is tremendous.
 Legislators need a clear, accurate understanding of our product to create regulation that is both fair and effective.
 Policymakers often attempt to classify products into existing categories, so it’s critical that we articulate the nuanced differences between similar yet distinct offerings.

 Consider the innovation in fintech over the past decade alone, particularly products like ours that allow businesses to pay according to their revenues.
 This concept often excites and impresses policymakers, because the benefits are immediately clear.
 However, the tendency of attempting to apply laws passed decades ago to these modern financial products often is like putting a square peg in a round hole.
 Those foundational laws were simply not designed for the kind of flexible, responsive financial solutions that exist today.
-Clear, proactive education helps bridge this gap, ensuring that new legislation is well-informed and doesn’t inadvertently stifle beneficial innovation for the many underserved by traditional financing.
+Clear, proactive education helps bridge this gap, ensuring that new legislation is well-informed and doesn’t inadvertently stifle beneficial innovation for the many underserved by traditional financing institutions.
 By clarifying these distinctions, we contribute to a regulatory environment that supports progress.

 Final Thoughts